-> Bracketing series browser
+> Exposure bracketing browser

-For a better overview of your bracketing series you can use the bracketing series browser before uploading your bracketing series.
+For a better overview of your bracketing series you can use the exposure bracketing browser before uploading your bracketing series.

 Click on the corresponding symbol in the task bar.
 A preview window will open.
-Chose by "quell folder" your bracketing series folder.
+Chose by "quell folder" your exposure bracketing browser folder.

-HDR projects 2018 professional starts immediately with the calculation, fitting automatically the right images together as well as showing a preview image.
+HDR projects 7 professional starts immediately with the calculation, fitting automatically the right images together as well as showing a preview image.
 If you go across the image with the mouse, the image will automatically enlarge itself.

 The file type-filter is practical here, since one often has jpg rows and RAW images together in one folder.
-But if you type in

-RAW in the file type, only the RAW rows will be shown.
+But if you type in RAW in the file type, only the RAW rows will be shown.
 You won't have any doubles any more.